Xonman/JubileeCrewstruder/README.md

 - Shove the Bowden tube down the hole on top of the centre plate.
 You should have a small amount still protruding which will fit into the bottom of the Orbiter.
 - Place the Orbiter on top in the only orientation it fits and then tighten down with 2x M3 10mm bolts.

+## Tool boards
+Included in this repo are mounting places for both 36mm and 42mm style CAN toolboards.
+Due to the connector orientation of the 36mm (SHT-36 et al) boards either the heater wires or the CAN plug will fowl on the top of the centre carriage when tools are picked up.
+The 36 mount raises the toolboard up so that the heater wires can safely clear the centre carriage.
+The 42mm mount fits either a HUVUD or SHT-42 style mounted sideways (with CAN plug on one side and heater terminal on the other).
+The board mounting holes are sized to fit heatset inserts so you can tighten down the board nice and snugly.
+The bottom of the adapter should line up with the bottom of the Orbiter motor, with the top protruding a few mm.

+## Umbilical tidier
+These are sized for some large metal cable-ties I found locally.
+Use 5 of them to keep your umbilicals tight, tidy and pleasing on the eyes.

+## Wire post
+The wiring post accepts an "M10" bowden coupling as well as the above-mentioned cable tie, and includes a channel to securely hold some 22 guage wires in place.